-Located in the state of California, Madera is a mid-sized city with a population of 63,398 people.
-In Madera, there are 4,015 people per square mile, which is well above the national population density average.
-The majority of Madera residents report their race to be White; this is followed by Black and Asian.
+Located in the state of California, Madera is a moderately-sized city with a population of 63,398 residents.
+With a population density of 4,015 people per square mile, Madera is well above the nation's average density level.
+If we look at the most recent Census, Madera is known to have a predominantly White population.
+The next two most common races are Black and Asian.
 Additionally, more than a quarter of the population of Madera are of Hispanic or Latino origin, and 60% of the population also speak Spanish.
-The median age of all Madera residents is 28, which is well below the national average.
-This is a good indication that this city could be ideal for young singles.
+With an average age of 28 years old, Madera could be a great place to live for young adults as this age is well below the national average.

 |Average one way commute||24min||28min||26min|